tk-425/reversing/pages/part-4-x86-assembly-intro.md

 The first question we must answer is what is x86 Assembly Language to which the answer is a family of backward-compatible Assembly Languages which provide compatibility back to the Intel 8000 series of microprocessors. x86 Assembly Languages are used to produce object code for the aforementioned series of processors.
 It uses mnemonics to represent the instructions that the CPU can execute.

 Assembly Language for the x86 microprocessor works in conjunction with various operating systems.
-We will focus on Linux Assembly Language utilizing the Intel syntax in addition to learning how to program in C to which we will disassemble the source code an analyze the respective Assembly.
+We will focus on Linux Assembly Language utilizing the Intel syntax in addition to learning how to program in C to which we will disassemble the source code and analyze the respective Assembly.

 x86 Assembly Language has two choices of syntax.
 The AT&amp;T syntax was dominant in the Unix world since the OS was developed at AT&amp;T Bell Labs.
 In contrast, the Intel syntax was originally used for the documentation of the x86 platform and was dominant in the MS-DOS and Windows environments.